-This workshop will explore elements of the 300 plus Lakota, Dakota and Nakota Elder interviews housed on the WoLakota Project website.
-It can be tailored to be applicable to classroom practice, community work, church or religious settings, parenting or almost any purpose that includes developing deeper understandings of ourselves and the land we live on through interacting with the words, stories and wisdom of the Indigenous people of South Dakota.
+Simpson explores elements of the 300-plus Lakota, Dakota and Nakota elder interviews housed on the WoLakota Project website.
+It can be tailored to be applicable to classroom practice, community work, church or religious settings, parenting, or almost any purpose that includes developing deeper understandings of ourselves and the land we live on through the words, stories, and wisdom of South Dakota's Indigenous people.

 Developing Circles of Trust (with Co-Presenter Sharla Steever)

 Based upon the work of Parker Palmer (author of Courage to Teach) this workshop will explore ways of coming together to build community and trust.
-We will spend time working in circles, processing "third things" (often poems, art work, short writings, videos, or other things appropriate to the particular group, purpose and setting).
+We will spend time working in circles, processing "third things" (often poems, art work, short writings, videos, or other things appropriate to the group, purpose and setting).
 We will learn more about developing and uncovering what Palmer calls the "Hidden Wholeness" that resides within us all.
-Scott has been a Courage & Renewal facilitator since 2012.

 This workshop will focus primarily on helping writers to develop a process for getting started.
-We will use games and improvisational activities to generate language that participants may eventually develop into poems, stories, essays or whatever fits their particular style.
-Scott is a published poet and teacher of creative writing.
+We will use games and improvisational activities to generate language that participants may eventually develop into poems, stories, essays or whatever fits their style.
+Simpson is a published poet and teacher of creative writing.

 4904 Galena Dr, Rapid City, SD 57702